iterative/dvc.org/content/docs/command-reference/plots/diff.md

 repository history.
 Requires that Git is being used to version the metrics files.

-The metrics file needs to be specified through `-d`/`--datafile` option.
+The metrics file needs to be specified through `--targets` option.
 Also, a plot can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates) using the `--template` option.
 To learn more about the file formats and templates please see `dvc plots`.